 Patient registries are electronic databases that compile patient health and treatment data, providing valuable insights into clinical practice.
 Unlike randomized clinical trials, registries gather data that reflects real-world patient care across a broader population.
 Registries, such as those supported by Q-Centrix, use standardized data definitions and protocols to ensure accurate and consistent data collection.
 These data elements are defined in specification manuals, acting as the source of truth for data abstraction.

-The quality and integrity of the collected data are critical; any improvement initiative and its outcomes are only as good as the data driving the decisions.
+The quality and integrity of clinical data registry submissions are critical; any improvement initiative and its outcomes are only as good as the data driving the decisions.
 This is the guiding principle behind Meghan’s work with the governance councils.

 “The quality of clinical data entry is crucial in setting standards for excellent care and motivating facilities to continuously enhance the services they offer.
 The word ‘quality’ strikes me as a verb.
 It is a continuous process that allows our partners to launch improvement initiatives to surpass the average metric and take total ownership of their quality.”